Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 ii.
 Pure C++ Benchmarks

-10. Enter Burp Suite Tools for Penetration Testing
+10. Use Burp Suite Tools for Penetration Testing

-11. Exfil the Proto Schemas from the App, Cleanly?
+11. Exfiltrate the Proto Schemas From the App, Cleanly

 Part 7 – Reverse-Engineer Protobuf Messages

-2. Exploit a Protobuf Flaw to Easily Remove All Ads by Changing One Byte
+2. Exploit a Protobuf Feature to Easily Remove All Ads by Changing One Byte

 i.
 Summary